 Anterior Ankle Impingement is a condition where an individual experiences pain at the front of the ankle, due to compression of the bony or soft tissue structures during activities that involve maximal ankle dorsiflexion motion.

-It can be also known as:
+It can also be known as:

 What is the Relevant Anatomy of Ankle Impingement?

 During the movement of ankle dorsiflexion (figure 1) the foot and shin move towards one another, meaning the tibia approaches the front of the talus.
-This places compressive forces on the structures at the front of the ankle joint.
+This movement places compressive forces on the structures at the front of the ankle joint.
 If these forces are in excess or beyond what the ankle can withstand, damage and inflammation of these structures can occur.